Has Your Android Phone Been Infected with Malware?

 Now, with all of that said, don’t freak out.
 Many happy Android users have gone years without ever contracting malware, so it’s not like you’ll find it around every corner just waiting to jump you.
 However, it’s always good to be prudent when it comes to security and it’s better to know about it than bumble along in ignorance.
 Take heed and keep your Android device safe!

 How else do you fight and protect yourself against Android malware?
-Share your experiences with us in the comments.
+For more tips, take a look at how to protect your devices from botnets that could contain malware.